deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Never go against his nose for politics full stop."
 Jennie agreed.

 "Jesus, they're launching fighters."
 Derek announced.
-“They *really* don't want us docking.”
+"They *really* don't want us docking."

-"...Woah there, take it easy Four-four-niner, you can plainly see we're holding position.
+"…Woah there, take it easy Four-four-niner, you can plainly see we're holding position.
 May we at least synchronize comms?"

 "Remind them they *have* to under Article Seven of the-" Kevin began to tell him.

 "I *know*, Jenks."
 Derek snapped.

-"...Okay."
+"…Okay."

 "Yowch."
 Charlie muttered.